Stefano-Previti/Diffusion_Based_Generative_Refiner/README.md

 - NISQA MODEL: G. Mittag, B. Naderi, A. Chehadi, and S. Möller “NISQA: A Deep CNN-Self-Attention Model for Multidimensional Speech Quality Prediction with Crowdsourced Datasets,” in Proc.
 Interspeech 2021, 2021.

+ ## DESCRIPTION OF THE PROJECT

+✈The implementation propose a slightly variant of the proposed original architecture, in wich there will be a classical LSGAN approach for the loss in the speech enhancement module and some alternatives in the architectural choiches for the diffusion model.

- ## Overview of the project
+**Overview of the original project**

 First the training of a diffusion-based generative model on clean speech data.
-After obtaining results from an arbitrary preceding SE module, the variance of the noise included in noisy input at each time-frequency bin is estimated.
-With the estimate, the proposed refiner generates clean speech on the basis of the DDRM framework, which utilizes the pre-trained diffusion-based model.
+After obtaining results from the SEGAN model, the variance of the noise included in noisy input at each time-frequency bin is estimated.
+With the estimate, the proposed refiner generates clean speech on the basis of the DDRM framework, which utilizes the trained diffusion-based model.

 ![Screenshot 2024-08-20 004501](https://github.com/user-attachments/assets/417fde5e-24cc-4806-883a-28995ba59391)

+**⏰Variant for the loss in the SEGAN model**

+The loss will be without the conditioned extra information in order to prove the **classical LSGAN** approach.

+Here showed the (general) equation of the loss using the **least-squares GAN** (LSGAN) approach obtained with the least-squares function.

+**⏰Variant for experiments in the DIFFUSION model**

+1. Classical 2D standard convolution operations substituted by the **depthwise separable convolution**.

+2. Single head substituted by **n-heads=2** in the attention block.

+3. Training with 3 different activation function: **SilU,ReLU and GeLU**.

 ⚓ The dataset are for clean and noisy tasks, in both case it corresponds to 28 speakers talking for about 5-6 seconds in different noisy eniviroments (for the noisy case) or in a completely silence room(for the clean case).The test set is instead composed by only 2 speakers.